-To achieve optimal results, you should run radio and digital campaigns in a unified way that allows each channel to enhance the other strategically.
+To achieve optimal results, you should run linear and digital campaigns strategically.
 You alone can put together this unified campaign for them.

 In addition, you can sell integrated campaigns in ways that others can’t because you have and control the broadcast inventory — a significant advantage over digital-only shops.

-Approaching radio and digital campaigns holistically makes sense strategically and financially.
-For example, working with a standalone digital advertising vendor often introduces significantly higher costs resulting from add-ons like a separate commission or agency fees.
-On the other hand, radio salespeople frequently offer incentives to make digital more affordable and bring down the cost of integrated radio and digital campaigns.
+Approaching linear and digital campaigns holistically makes sense strategically and financially.
+For example, working with a standalone digital advertising vendor often introduces higher costs resulting from separate commissions or agency fees.
+Conversely, linear salespeople frequently offer incentives to make digital more affordable and bring down the cost of integrated radio and digital campaigns.

 Fewer vendors means fewer headaches.

-Working with one vendor for radio and digital eliminates the headaches of bringing a new provider into the fold.
-Advertisers don’t need to worry about setting up another vendor in their system, another invoice to pay each month, more meetings and phone calls or more people to get to know and trust.
-Instead, they’re able to complement their current efforts without increasing overhead.
+Working with one vendor for everything eliminates the headaches customers may feel.
+Advertisers don’t need to worry about setting up another vendor in their system, another invoice to pay, more meetings and phone calls or more people to get to know and trust.
+Instead, they’re able to complement current efforts without increasing overhead.

-In addition, using the same vendor for radio and digital enables you to use the same platform for all, or most, of the execution of the campaigns.
-This is a significant advantage for you with simplified proposal building, less order entry and fewer opportunities for error.
+You can also use one partner for linear and digital ad management and revenue.
+That’s a significant advantage for you with simplified proposal building, less order entry and fewer opportunities for error.

-A unified back-end system leads to more cohesive campaigns with truly integrated operations, holistic reporting and more precise results.
-Advertisers gain a comprehensive view of their marketing efforts and easily see and track how their campaigns perform by channel and overall.
+A unified platform leads to more cohesive campaigns with truly integrated operations, holistic reporting and more precise results.
+Advertisers gain a comprehensive view of marketing efforts and can track how their campaigns perform by channel and overall.

-Many advertisers understand each of the points above and are bundling radio and digital with excellent results.
+Many advertisers understand the points above and bundle linear and digital with excellent results.
 For example, a recent study showed that radio buyers are expanding the types of advertising that they’re buying.
-Most of those were digital, and they are buying from fewer companies.
+Most of those were digital, and they’re buying from fewer companies.
 In addition, the same study revealed that advertisers “prefer to buy from a company that can sell them a package of traditional and digital media products.”

 Another study found that 47% of radio buyers plan to invest in new forms of marketing, and 66% are more likely to purchase a new type of digital marketing.